OoLunar/Tomoe/docs/public/repo.md

 # Repo
 ## Summary
-Sends the repo for Tomoe.
+Sends the source code for Tomoe.

 ## Description
 Sends the git respository for Tomoe.
 Hey, you're already here!